JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 Given multiple sets of imperceptibly different meshlets, the best set to select is the one made of the fewest triangles (most simplified), which is the highest LOD.

-Given that we're processing each cluster in parallel, we can't communicate between them to choose the correct LOD cut.
+Since we're processing each cluster in parallel, we can't communicate between them to choose the correct LOD cut.
 Instead, we can use a neat trick.
-We can design a procedure where each cluster evaluates some data, and decides independently whether it's at the correct LOD.
+We can design a procedure where each cluster evaluates some data, and decides independently whether it's at the correct LOD, in a way that's consistent across all the clusters.

 The Nanite slides go into the theory more, but it boils down to checking if error is imperceptible for the current cluster, _and_ that its _parent's_ error is _not_ imperceptible.
 I.e. this is the most simple cluster we can choose with imperceptible error, and going up to it's even more simple parent would cause visible error.